fieldsmadisone/fieldsmadisone.github.io/README.md

         <div class="section-header">
           <div>
             <div class="section-kicker">Selected work</div>
-            <h2 class="section-title">Sample projects &amp; impact</h2>
+            <h2 class="section-title">Examples of impact</h2>
           </div>
           <p class="section-subtitle">
-            A few representative roles and outcomes.
-More detail available on request.
+            A snapshot of recent roles.
+Additional detail is available on request.
           </p>
         </div>

         <div class="portfolio-grid">
           <article class="card portfolio-item">
-            <h3>Senior SEO Consultant – Global industrial software (PTC)</h3>
+            <h3>Senior SEO Consultant for global industrial software</h3>
-            <div class="portfolio-meta">2025 · Boston, MA (Remote) · Contractor</div>
+            <div class="portfolio-meta">PTC - 2025 - Boston, MA (remote contractor)</div>
             <p>
-              Partnered with a global provider of industrial and digital transformation software to evaluate how AI Overviews, LLM-driven results, and changing SERPs affect core product and solution pages.
-Led SERP and keyword research, then collaborated with product and content teams to create future-proof SEO strategies for high-value pages.
+              Partnered with a global industrial software provider to understand how AI Overviews and changing SERPs affected high value product and solution pages.
+Led keyword and SERP research, identified risk and opportunity areas, and worked with product and content stakeholders to define future proof SEO strategies for priority pages.
             </p>
           </article>

           <article class="card portfolio-item">
-            <h3>SEO Manager – Franchise marketing (Scorpion)</h3>
+            <h3>SEO Manager for franchise and local service clients</h3>
-            <div class="portfolio-meta">2021–2025 · Remote</div>
+            <div class="portfolio-meta">Scorpion Marketing - 2021 to 2025 - remote</div>
             <p>
-              Managed a 60-client portfolio generating $90K+ in monthly revenue for a leading franchise-focused digital marketing company.
-Built and executed data-driven SEO strategies, conducted market and competitor analysis, and aligned organic efforts with client positioning and growth goals, with a focus on inclusive and differentiated content.
+              Managed a portfolio of about 60 clients that generated more than 90 thousand dollars in monthly revenue.
+Built and executed data driven SEO strategies using GA4, Google Search Console, Ahrefs, and SEMrush.
+Conducted market and competitor analysis and aligned organic efforts with client positioning, conversion goals, and local realities.
             </p>
           </article>

           <article class="card portfolio-item">
-            <h3>SEO Analyst – Automotive &amp; legal (Click Here Digital)</h3>
+            <h3>SEO Analyst for automotive and legal brands</h3>
-            <div class="portfolio-meta">2020–2021 · Baton Rouge, LA</div>
+            <div class="portfolio-meta">Click Here Digital - 2020 to 2021 - Baton Rouge, LA</div>
             <p>
-              Led SEO for a 17-client portfolio in automotive and legal verticals at a long-standing digital agency.
-Campaigns generated over $28,883 in monthly revenue by improving organic visibility, rankings, and lead generation through targeted technical and content optimizations.
+              Led SEO strategy for a portfolio of 17 automotive and legal clients at a specialized digital agency.
+Conducted technical audits, on page optimization, and bottom of funnel content work.
+Campaigns generated more than 28,883 dollars in monthly revenue by improving search visibility and lead quality.
             </p>
           </article>
         </div>